suren-atoyan/yerevancoder.github.io/src/pages/2017-12-21-javascript-resources/index.md

 Here are some **JavaScript** resources, including nodejs and ReactJS lecture notes that you can just slide through.

+**If you find a mistake, please submit a pull request with the fix or report it as a github issue**

 ## nodejs

 These are lecture notes done for nodejs